julinas/generative-tarot/booklet.md

 rest, balance

 **1 of air**
-business, blood, rake, ancestry, contrast, line
+line, ancestry, blood, business, contrast, rake

 **2 of air**
-determination, purpose, use, manipulation, habit
+habit, purpose, use, determination, manipulation

 **3 of air**
-whiteness, honor, purity, innocence
+purity, honor, innocence, whiteness

 **4 of air**
-convention, rule, ruler, principle
+ruler, principle, convention, rule

 **5 of air**
-sex, gender, sexuality
+gender, sex, sexuality

 **6 of air**
 commitment, loyalty, allegiance

 **7 of air**
-decline, decay, fall
+decay, fall, decline

 **8 of air**
-testament, will
+will, testament

 **9 of air**
 union, marriage

 **10 of air**
-expectation, outlook
+outlook, expectation

 **page of air**
-persistence, perseverance
+perseverance, persistence

 **knight of air**
 pleasure, joy